 The Slumber Social marked the realization that I was truly a sad and desperate dorkette.
 First of all I hated slumber parties.
 Partly because I had only ever been invited to one, at the age of 5, and the other reason was due to the fact that nothing is better than sleeping in your own bed.
 Secondly the whole description of the "most outrageous slumber party" had me green with envy.
 (You know they were going to be eating snacks!)
 I wanted to be included in a group where someone would honor the party after a friend.
 Or where "good-girl Glory and Callie (that mysterious new girl in town) supplied the gossip and the popcorn."
 (See!
 Snacks!)
 The only gossip I knew of was on my soaps and we all know how that has turned out.

 The next section of social news addressed the Rock Bash being a hit.
 This was a cool set.
 Though the premise was a great capture of the times with a Rock the Vote theme.
-Could you just imagine being a teen and being part of a concert to help with the re-election of your father as the town mayor?
+Could you just imagine being a teen and being part of a concert to help with the re-election of your mother as the town mayor?
 Had I owned this set I would have made sure a tornado or earthquake struck the concert to up the drama and suspense.

 No Playmates toy would be complete without a really cool bio card.
 I love how Playmates always had a bio card for every toy line.
 Mila's bio is interesting.
 Apparently Mila was a tot TV star.
 And at the Rock Concert she was going to be making her singing debut.
 My favorite line is this, "Secretly, Mila knows she's no singer, but her loyal friends have total confidence in her.
 If only she was a "normal" teenager, people wouldn't expect so much!"
 I mean Mila, is it too much to ask that you be popular, rich and have the ability to sing?
 I can't sing.
 I am sure Mila had nothing to worry about.